zencart/documentation/content/user/template/template_changes.md

 ## Client side validation

-The following files were updated in Zen Cart 1.5.5 to specify a field type and required flag where needed when creating input fields.
+The following files were updated in Zen Cart 1.5.5 to specify a field type and required flag where needed when creating input fields:

 * `templates/tpl_account_edit_default.php`
 * `templates/tpl_account_password_default.php`